atrevbot/jot/README.md

 #### Options

-`--from`
-    An optional flag to only invoice time after a given datetime (e.g. 30d).
+`--from`: An optional flag to only invoice time after a given datetime (e.g. 30d).
 Defaults to 30 days before now.

-`--to`
-    An optional flag to only invoice time until a given datetime (e.g. yesterday).
+`--to`: An optional flag to only invoice time until a given datetime (e.g. yesterday).
 Defaults to now.

 #### Example